 Frustrated, I thought “the heck with it, I have enough quarters lying around, I’ll just use my quarters to do my laundry today”.
 So I go back to my apartment, gather up my laundry and a handful of quarters and head to my new laundry room for the first time.
-Well didn’t I feel like quite the fool, the coin operated machines DON’T TAKE COINS!
-So they got me – I HAVE to purchase their little card and I HAVE to play by their rules if I want clean clothes.
+Well didn’t I feel like quite the fool, the coin operated machines don’t take the coins!
+So they got me—I have to purchase their little card and I have to play by their rules if I want clean clothes.
 So this is how it’s going to be, huh?

 Me: “Umm… but someone has the key to my apartment…”

-I’m not writing this to complain or vent about less-than-great customer service (OK, maybe I am a little), I’m writing this because these are perfect examples of the little things businesses do – or don’t do – that influence customer experience.
-These are 2 great examples of where a company could have “wowed” me but instead made me feel like a mere cog in their gigantic cash-wheel.
+I’m not writing this to complain or vent about less-than-great customer service (O.K., maybe I am a little), I’m writing this because these are perfect examples of the little things businesses do—or don’t do—that influence customer experience.
+These are two great examples of where a company could have “wowed” me but instead made me feel like a mere cog in their gigantic cash-wheel.

 Imagine how delighted I’d have been if upon move-in they handed me a laundry card loaded with $10 and said, “Here is your free laundry card to get you started” (you could even bury the cost in the security deposit, if you must!).
 Instead of feeling nickel and dimed, inconvenienced, and sorry that I’m living in a place run by a huge faceless, uncaring, inhuman corporation that only cares about the bottom line, I’d have been happy and thankful.